BingLingGroup/delethon/README.md

 - [ ] Delete the messages that's been cached, [anti-revoked](https://github.com/SpriteOvO/Telegram-Anti-Revoke) or exported to the local storage.
 - [ ] Delete the messages in group's recent actions.
-- [ ] Delete other people's messages for all in group chats unless you have the admin rights of the group.
+- [ ] Delete other people's messages for everyone in group chats unless you have the admin rights of the group.

 ### License